apache/systemds/src/main/python/docs/source/guide/python_end_to_end_tut.rst

 Step 1: Obtain data
 ~~~~~~~~~~~~~~~~~~~

-For the whole data setup please refer to level 1, Step 1, as these steps are identical.
+For the whole data setup please refer to level 1, Step 1, as these steps are almost identical,
+but instead of preparing the test data, we only prepare the training data.

 .. include:: ../code/guide/end_to_end/part2.py
   :code: python
   :start-line: 20
-  :end-line: 51
+  :end-line: 47

 Step 2: Load the algorithm
 ~~~~~~~~~~~~~~~~~~~~~~~~~~